 Creating an eikon requires infusing synthemata— the material, the intermediate, and the intelligible—all into a statue harmoniously.
 The statue then participates in the divine’s essence, being a locus of the God’s forces in all three realms.
 The statue becomes, in essence, a line drawn through the realms, touching on the nature of the God at all levels; and that line behaves like a phone cord that connects directly to the divine.

-If you have been contemplating the deities, you may very well already have one in mind as a potential patron.
-If in doubt, liminal Gods such as Janus are quite literally a helpful place to start, and solar or lunar deities such as Zeus-Helios, the Celestial Demiurge, are also a great place to begin.
+If you have been contemplating the Gods, you may already have a particular in mind as a potential patron.
+If uncertain, liminal Gods such as Janus are quite literally a helpful place to start, and solar or lunar deities such as King Helios are also a great place to begin.

 Example: Serapis is associated with bulls, snakes, various minerals such as diorite, and traditional theurgic correspondences that link Him to the land of the dead, fertility and abundance (Such as his Modius crown, a basket/grain-measure that is associated with all of these) and all of their relevant correspondences.
 He also has a traditional association as the patron God of Alexandria and of the Serapeum, where His statue is believed to have been made of an abundance of minerals, being filled with gold, silver, lead, and tin with fragments of sapphire, hematite, emerald, and topaz; all of which gave the statue a blue darkish hue colour.
 Serapis being a God of the earth’s riches, all of these minerals provide a good association with Him directly, too.